flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-18-08-20-qq/index.md

       allegations the social media platform discriminates against conservatives.
     _key: card-3-94f97780-c105-4ca7-843d-65502e63016c
   - order: 3
-    body: "> ‘We’ve had phone calls from individuals on our line in California desperate to know what is going on and asking us, a\x18Why isn’t the plane flying?’”  \n  \n  \n  \nRoger Miller, managing partner at Alterna Capital Partners that owns a company of air tankers that fight forest fires.
+    body: "> \"We’ve had phone calls from individuals on our line in California desperate to know what is going on and asking us, a\x18Why isn’t the plane flying?’”  \n  \nRoger Miller, managing partner at Alterna Capital Partners that owns a company of air tankers that fight forest fires.
 Demand has outrun supply and there's debate as to whether there are enough air assets working in the right way to help contain these fires.\n\n[Click: Fire Refresher](https://smarthernews.com/18-08-15-fire-wood/)"
-    citation: 'Click: Fire Refresher'
     _key: card-4-c9e486b5-e9a2-465c-9d2e-da878eb25db9
   - order: 4
     body: >-